Florida Medicare Insurance Plans

 In order to help Medicare beneficiaries better understand the insurance system, Florida offers assistance through an organization known as Serving Health Insurance Needs of Elders, or SHINE.
 SHINE offers assistance to elders in the form of consultations and advice on how to navigate the system of Medicare.

-Of course, Medicare beneficiaries in Florida with questions about the system should seek out help from a licensed sales agent.
+Medicare beneficiaries in Florida with questions about the system can also seek out help from a licensed sales agent.
 The licensed sales agents at MedicareSolutions.com can provide answers to your questions and ensure you receive the help you need.